flaviusb/weird-rpg-notes/concepts.md

   - Backgrounds - Sideareals
     - Eg Resources, Status, Face etc...
   - Action Types/Roles/States - Dragonblooded
-    - Eg the Injured charm tree, the Combat charm tree, the Joining Battle charm tree, the Mass Combat charm tree, the Downtime charm tree, the Group Action charm tree...
+    - Eg the Injured Seal tree, the Combat Seal tree, the Joining Battle Seal tree, the Mass Combat Seal tree, the Downtime Seal tree, the Group Action Seal tree...
   - Equipment - Alchemicals
     - Eg Weapons, Armour, Vehicles, Accoutrements, Tools, Factories, Lockpicks, Paperwork
   - Stunts - The nonexistent Rakshasa Exalted
-- The Infernals are interesting because they were opened up to Charms from the Principles of a number of Yozi.
+- The Infernals are interesting because they were opened up to Seals from the Principles of a number of Yozi.

 Principles connect to/are Shintai.
 Primordial Shintai, Twisted Shintai, Dead Shintai, and Lesser Shintai.